Coat a large 6-quart slow cooker with cooking spray. Line the bottom with the thinly sliced onions. Pour in the apple juice and minced garlic.

 Notes

-Note 3: Here’s a homemade coleslaw recipe.
-For a quicker coleslaw, grab a bag of coleslaw mix and some fresh (refrigerated) coleslaw dressing (I like Marie’s® best) and toss them together.Storage: Store leftovers in the fridge in an airtight container for up to 3 days.
-For longer storage, freeze it in a freezer-safe container for up to 3 months.
-Thaw in the fridge overnight before reheating.
+Note 3: You can make coleslaw from scratch or use a shortcut.
+For a quicker version, toss a bag of coleslaw mix with fresh refrigerated dressing like Litehouse or Marie’s.Storage: Keep leftovers in an airtight container in the fridge for up to 5 days.
+Freeze for up to 3 months.
+Thaw overnight in the fridge and reheat before serving.